thendo991/CleanCity/docs/faq.md

 **A:** You need to test on Chrome, Firefox, Safari, and Edge.
 The latest versions of these browsers are required.
 See the [Test Environment Setup Guide](./test-environment.md) for detailed requirements.

 ### **Q: Do we need to install any special software?**
-**A:** You'll need to set up Jira (free account), install browser developer tools, and optionally install testing tools like screen recording software.
+**A:** You'll need to set up a project management tool (Jira or GitHub Kanban, both free), install browser developer tools, and optionally install testing tools like screen recording software.
 See the [Test Environment Setup Guide](./test-environment.md) for a complete list.

 ### **Q: What if the application doesn't work on my computer?**
 **A:** First, check the [Test Environment Setup Guide](./test-environment.md) for system requirements.
-If you're still having issues, contact the project manager with specific error details.
+If you're still having issues, contact the Module instructor with specific error details.

 ### **Q: Can we use automation tools?**
 **A:** Yes!
 Automation testing is encouraged and can earn you bonus points (up to 10%).
 You can use Jest or PyTest for automated smoke tests.
 Document your automation strategy and results.

 ---

-## 📊 **Jira Questions**
+## 📊 **Project Management Tool Questions**

-### **Q: How do we set up Jira?**
+### **Q: How do we set up a project management tool?**
-**A:** Follow the detailed [Jira Setup Guide](./jira-setup.md).
-You'll create a free Jira Cloud account and set up a project called "CleanCity QA Testing" with the project key "CLEANCITY".
+**A:** Follow the detailed [Jira Setup Guide](./jira-setup.md) for Jira, or use GitHub Kanban (Projects) for a free, integrated alternative.
+You'll create a project board for "CleanCity QA Testing" and set up columns for workflow.

-### **Q: What types of issues should we create in Jira?**
+### **Q: What types of issues should we create?**
 **A:** Create Epics for major testing phases, Stories for feature testing requirements, Tasks for individual testing activities, and Bugs for defects you find.
-Use the custom fields for Environment, Severity, Steps to Reproduce, and Expected vs Actual.
+Use the custom fields for Environment, Severity, Steps to Reproduce, and Expected vs Actual (or equivalent in your chosen tool).

 ### **Q: How detailed should our bug reports be?**
 **A:** Very detailed!
 Include clear titles, step-by-step reproduction steps, screenshots/videos, environment details, severity assessment, and impact analysis.
 Quality bug reports are a major part of your assessment.

 ### **Q: Can we update bug reports after creating them?**
 **A:** Yes, you should update bug reports as you gather more information.
 Add comments, attach additional screenshots, and update the status as issues are resolved or investigated further.

+### **Q: Should we include our project management board in the final submission?**
+**A:** Yes!
+Export your complete project management board (all issues, comments, attachments) and include it as part of your final submission.
+This demonstrates your project management skills.

 ---